 As of now, we haven’t been able to find any rescues that are specifically for the Chow Chow Lab mix.
 However, if you’re really interested in adopting one of these dogs, we recommend getting in contact with a local rescue society either for Labs or for Chows and inquiring as to whether they have any of the mix in need of a home.

 Have you come across a rescue that specializes in Chabradors?
 Please leave a comment below and let us know!

 Finding a Chow Chow Lab Mix Puppy

 Ensuring that you get your Chabrador mix from a reputable source is of the utmost importance.
 As crossbreeds like the Chow Lab mix grow in popularity, there are more breeders looking to capitalize on that popularity.
 As always, we recommend doing plenty of research before you decide where you get your Chabrador.
-This will help you to avoid pet stores and puppy mills.
-For pointers on how to go about finding a puppy, take a look at our puppy search guide.

 If you are still unsure about where to go to find your Chabrador puppy, you can always attend local dog shows.
 Networking at events like dog shows can help point you in the right direction.

 Your pup will set you back anywhere up to around $1,000.

 One of the benefits of going to a breeder is the ability to ask questions and dig into the history of your potential Lab Chow puppies.
 So make sure to take advantage of this and use your voice.